palkan/engems/README.md

 # engems

-Rails component-based architecture on top of engines and gems (showroom)
+Rails component-based architecture on top of engines and gems.

 _Coming soon_